dillonkearns/idiomatic-elm-package-guide/README.md

 * Instead of directly answering a common question, send a link to the answer.
 That way you don't ever have to write that answer again, and it is there for future reference.
 * If a question keeps coming up, it may also mean that it's an opportunity to make your API simpler or more intuitive.

-## 4. Easy to tell if it's the right fit for the problem at hand.
+## 4. Easy to tell if it's the right fit for the problem at hand

 ### Explicitly State Design Goals in Your README